 An EB-1 visa is the first preference category for applicants who are leaders in the fields of science, art, education, business, or athletics.
-The EB-1 category is divided into three subcategories:
+There are three subcategories in the EB-1:

-EB-1A – The first subcategory is reserved for those that possess an extraordinary ability and can prove that they are in the top percentile in their field.
+EB-1A – The first subcategory is for those that possess an extraordinary ability and can prove that they are in the top percentile in their field.
 This subcategory has 10 different eligibility criteria.
 You must meet at least three of those requirements.
-Those that qualify typically have evidence of this such as international awards, exclusive memberships, or a high salary.
-Eligible applicants can self-apply for the EB-1A and do not need a sponsoring employer or job offer
+Those who qualify typically have evidence of international awards, exclusive memberships, or a high salary.
+Eligible applicants can self-apply for the EB-1A and don’t need a sponsoring employer or job offer.

-EB-1B – The second subcategory is meant for outstanding researchers and professors.
-Eligibility for this green card is shown through the applicant’s contributions to their field.
-You must have international recognition, at least three years of experience, and a job offer for a permanent position in the U.S. Apart from these, the EB-1B subcategory also has six different eligibility criteria.
+EB-1B – The second subcategory is for outstanding researchers and professors.
+An applicant’s work in their field contributes to EB-1B’s eligibility.
+In addition, you must have international recognition, at least three years of experience, and a job offer for a permanent position in the U.S. Apart from these, the EB-1B subcategory also has six different eligibility criteria.
 You must meet at least two of those requirements.

-EB-1C – The third and last subcategory of the EB-1 green card is geared toward the executives and managers of multinational companies that have a branch in the U.S. and in at least one other country.
+EB-1C – The third and last subcategory of the EB-1 green card is for executives and managers of multinational companies with a branch in the U.S. and at least one other country.
 To qualify, you must meet the USCIS standards for an executive and manager.
-You must also have worked as an executive or manager in the company’s foreign branch for at least one year in the three years leading up to your EB-1C application, making this a difficult green card to obtain for those in the U.S. under a nonimmigrant visa category such as the L-1 or H-1B.
+You must also have worked as an executive or manager in the company’s foreign branch for at least one year in the three years leading up to your EB-1C application.
+The time requirement makes this a difficult green card to obtain.

 The EB-1 green card does not require the PERM Labor Certification, and priority dates for the EB-1 category are typically always current.
-The current status of priority dates can be found in the DOS Visa Bulletin.
+You can find the current status of priority dates in the DOS Visa Bulletin.